mahirock/conveythought/readme.txt

 It is possible to change the color in the Theme Customizer.

 ## === Tags ===
-responsive, custom-background, custom-colors, custom-header, custom-menu, editor-style,theme-options
+responsive, custom-background, custom-colors, custom-header, custom-menu, custom-logo, editor-style, theme-options,

 ## === Features ===